oceanprotocol/ocean-node/README.md

 `npm run start`

-Your node is now running.
+Your node is now running, the dashboard will be available at `http://localhost:8000/dashboard/`.
 To start additional nodes, repeat these steps in a new terminal.

 ## Testing